-Fig. 25.-Stentor polymorphus, magnified 130 diameters, expanded and bent slightly over toward the observer; the mouth m, next the eye, and the dorsal edge in the distance. a, posterior end; sh, the tube enclosing a; c, the cillated border of the disk (s); v, the larger rigid cilia; cv, the contractile vesicle in the extreme distance; seen through the whole thickness of the body; $cv^1$ , $cv^2$ , the posterior prolongation of cv, in the distance; v, $r^4$ , the circular and radiating branches of what, by Clark, was supposed to be a rudimentary nervous system; n, $n^1$ , the reproductive system, extending from the right side, at n, posteriorly, but toward the eye at $n^3$ . -After Clark.
+Fig. 25.-Stentor polymorphus, magnified 130 diameters, expanded and bent slightly over toward the observer; the mouth $m_i$ , text the eye, and the dorsal edge in the distance. a, posterior end; sh, the tube enclosing a; c, the ciliated horder of the disk (s); v, the larger rigid cilia; cv, the courtactile vesicle in the extreme distance; seen through the whole thickness of the body; $cv^1$ , $cv^2$ , the posterior prolongation of cv, in the distance; r, r', the circular and radiating branches of what, by Clark, was supposed to be a rudimentary nervous system; n, $n^1$ the reproductive system, extending from the right side, at n, posteriorly, hut toward the eye at $n^1$ . -After Clark.

-along, by the large vibrating cilia (v) of the edge of the disk, against the vestibule of the mouth."
+tractile vesicles, and another cavity constitutes the reproductive organ.
+Prolongations of the bodymass form the cilia, which characterize the Infusoria and give the name to the present order, Ciliata.
+Paramecium has an elongated, oval body "with one end (H) flattened out broader than the other, and twisted about one third way round, so that the flattened part resembles a very long figure 8."
+In this form, as well as in Stentor (Fig. 25), as Clark remarks, "we have the month at the bottom of a broad notch or incurvation, and the contractile vesicle on the opposite side, next ${\mathrm{the}}$ convex back, whilst the general cavity of the body lies between these two."
+The arrows in the figure represent the course of the particles of indigo with which Clark fed his specimens, " as they are whirled along, by the large vibrating cilia (v) of the edge of the disk, against the vestibule of the mouth."
 During the circuit the food is digested, a mass of rejectamenta is formed near the protuberance, a, which has appeared a short time before.
-This finally other cavity constitutes the reproductive organ.
-Prolongations of the bodymass form the cilia. which characterize the Infusoria and give the name to the present order.
-Ciliata.
-Paramecium has an elongated, oval body "with one end (H) flattened out broader than the other. and twisted about one third way round, so that the flattened part resembles a very long figure 8."
-In this form, as well as in Stentor (Fig. 25), as Clark remarks. "we have the mouth at the bottom of a broad notch or incurvation, and the contractile vesicle on the opposite side. next the convex back, whilst the general cavity of the body lies between these two."
-The arrows in the figure represent the course of the particles of indigo with which Clark fed his specimens, " 88 they are whirled along, by the large vibrattractile vesicles, and anopens, allows the rejected matter to pass out, and then closes over, leaving no trace of an outlet.
+This finally opens, allows the rejected matter to pass out, and then closes over, leaving no trace of an outlet.
 This and other Infusoria seem, then, to have a definite digestive tract, hollowed out of the parenchyma of the body.

-"The system," says Clark, "which is analogous to the blood-circulation of the higher animals, is represented in Paramecium by two contractile vesicles $(cv, cv^1, I, II, III)$ , both of which have a degree of complication which, perhaps, exceeds that of any other similar organ" in these animals.
+"The system," says Olark, "which is analogous to the blood-circulation of the higher animals, is represented in Paramecium by two contractile vesicles $(cv, cv^{l}, I, II, III)$ , both of which have a degree of complication which, perhaps, exceeds that of any other similar organ" in these animals.
 When fully expanded they appear round, as at cv; but when contracted they appear, observes Clark, as "fine radiating streaks, and as the main portion lessens they gradually broaden and swell until the former is emptied and nearly invisible, and they are extended over half the length of the body.
-In this condition they might be compared to the arterial vessels of the more elevated classes of animals, but they would at the same time represent the veins, since they ep bè fhe sr.
+In this condition they might be compared to the arterial vessels of the more elevated classes of animals, but they would at the same time represent the veins, since they would at the same Fig. 26.-Process of fission in Stentor polymorphus. b, a new Stentor budding out; e, ready to separate from the original one; f, the two in a contracted state.- After Cox.